Search for opportunities to participate in a muscle or bone research study.

 - We were the first in North Texas to use a gender-specific (female) prosthetic for knee replacement.

 - Our orthopaedic surgeons are experts in surface replacement joint preservation surgery and minimally invasive muscle-sparing hip surgery.
-We are among a small number of surgeons in Texas pioneering arthroscopic hip replacement surgery, an innovative approach that allows for better long-term movement and shorter recovery times.
+We are among a small number of surgeons in Texas pioneering arthroscopic hip surgery, hip preservation surgery, and minimally invasive hip surgery.

 - Our Spine team was the only group in Texas involved in an acclaimed 20-year international study (The Foundation of a New Paradigm of Disc Degeneration: The Twin Spine Study) to understand why back and neck pain occurs and find ways to improve treatment.